sbalmt/xcheme/documents/operators.md

 token<100> T_XY as 'x' | 'y';
 ```

-> Accept `'x'` or `'y'` during the expression evaluation.
+> Accept an occurrence of `'x'` or `'y'` during the expression evaluation.

 #### Logical and

-The logical `and` operator is a binary operator used when you want to evaluate a set of expressions and expect all of them to be `true`.
+The logical `and` operator is a binary operator used when we want to evaluate a set of expressions and expect all of them to be `true`.

 Syntax: